ariafatah0711/ctf_aria/overthewire/bandit/level 17.md

 ---
-layout: level
+layout: default
 level: 17
-previous: ./level 16.html
-next: ./level 18.html
+name_file: level
 ---

+{% include level-section.html %}

 # soal
 The credentials for the next level can be retrieved by submitting the password of the current level to a port on localhost in the range 31000 to 32000. \